Work-Related Heart Attacks

 Part of determining whether a heart attack is work-related will involve examining other factors that could have contributed to causing the heart attack.
 Lifestyle issues, such as whether the worker has a poor diet, is out of shape and/or overweight, smokes, or is in deteriorating physical health, can be significant contributing factors.
 To prevail in a workers’ compensation case when these factors are at play, a worker would need to establish that the other factors did not contribute more to the heart attack than the work event.

 To qualify for benefits, a worker must inform their employer once they become aware that they have a condition they consider to be work-related.
 A delay in informing the employer could jeopardize access to benefits.

-If you were injured at work, contact one of our experienced Cherry Hill workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP today.
+If you were injured at work, contact one of our experienced New Jersey Workplace Injury Lawyers at Pietras Saracino Smith & Meeks, LLP today.
 We offer comprehensive support when evaluating your case, gathering relevant evidence, and analyzing approaches to recover the maximum amount of compensation to which you may be entitled.
 Call us at 856-761-3773 or complete an online form to arrange a free initial consultation.
 Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including the City of Camden.